etaos/etaos-site/index.md

 ETA/OS is free software, and anyone is more then welcome to contribute to this project.
 If you have written a patch, you can send this patch or pull request to etaos@googlegroups.com.
 Pull requests using GitHub are not preferred.

+## Help

+If you need ANY kind of help, and with any kind we mean any kind, you can contact us in the following ways:

+  * Using the mailing list (etaos@googlegroups.com)
+  * on our IRC channel (network: irc.michelmegens.net :: channel: #etaos)

+Feel free to ask all your questions there.